wolfSSL/wolfssl-examples/pq/README.md

   connection with the server above.
 - An STM32CubeIDE project for doing quantum-safe TLS 1.3 connection over UART and some applications that run on the Linux side to connect with it.
+- A simple example of using wolfCrypt LMS hooks to generate and sign a message with configurable LMS-HSS parameters.
+Requires wolfssl with --enable-lms=yes and --with-liblms=yes.

 # Prerequisites